GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Graph4real Construction

 \textbf{Various Graph Text Representation.} We formalize three graph text representation formats to evaluate LLMs' graph comprehension and reasoning capabilities: (1) Adjacency list ([0,1],[0,2],...); (2) Symbolic notation (0→1, 2→3); (3) Linguistic descriptions using domain-specific predicates (Linked/Followed/Connected/Cited).
 These representations preserve various semantics, enabling assessment of LLMs' ability to process both formal graph formats and domain-specific descriptions.

 \textbf{Intent-Driven Task Design.} A total number of 21 tasks are designed and categorized into three classes: (1) \textit{Graph Structural Querying Tasks}: Focus on fundamental graph properties, such as edge existence or node count, testing basic graph structural comprehension.
 (2) \textit{Graph Algorithmic Reasoning Tasks}: Require reasoning based on classical algorithms, such as shortest path and maximum flow, evaluating algorithmic proficiency.
-(3) \textit{Graph Predictive Modeling Tasks}: Involve neural network-based predictions, such as node classification and link prediction, assessing predictive modeling capabilities.
+(3) \textit{Graph Predictive Modeling Tasks}: Involve neural network-based predictions, such as node classification and link prediction, assessing predictive capabilities.

 For task generation, we collect five real-world scenarios for each of the four domains (e.g., travel planning and logistics optimization for transportation) and craft 20 prompt templates to construct contextually grounded questions.
 Using DeepSeek-R1~\cite{DBLP:journals/corr/abs-2501-12948}, we generate graph reasoning tasks based on templates with specific scenarios, ensuring both diversity and relevance.
 To validate task quality, we employ a dual evaluation approach: DeepSeek-R1 for automated assessment and human for manual review.
 This process produces a dataset with 4200 questions distributed across the 21 tasks.
-The detailed task definitions, dataset statistics, and prompt templates are provided in Appendix~\ref{Problem Definition}.
+The detailed task definitions, dataset statistics, and prompt templates are provided in our released anonymous github code.